FREQUENTLY ASKED QUESTIONS

 What is FACTS Family?

-FACTS is a web-based program that shares information with the school community via one unified school information system.
+FACTS is a web-based database that allows the school community to access information via one unified school system.

-Parents and students utilize FACTS Family Online (formerly ParentsWeb) to view the parent/student handbook and the school directory, view and pay accounts, view attendance records, and in addition parents of 7th–12th students can stay involved in their child’s academic progress by checking course syllabi, class assignments, and grades.
+Parents and students utilize FACTS Family (formerly ParentsWeb) to view the parent/student handbook and the school directory, view and pay accounts, and view attendance records.
+In addition, parents of 7th–12th students can stay involved in their child’s academic progress by checking course syllabi, class assignments, and grades.

 How do I view and pay my Geneva account online?